cjk8zb/Project1/README.md

 ## Vision Statement

-For the tech-savvy introvert who would rather have a text conversation than interact with a human in the real word **This App** bridges the gap. **This App** allows you to talk to anyone at a party, without all the social awkwardness (like eye contact).
-Unlike conventional messaging apps, **This App** only works with other **This App** users in your immediate proximity.
+For the tech-savvy introvert who would rather have a text conversation than interact with a human in the real word **Jaw** bridges the gap. **Jaw** allows you to talk to anyone at a party, without all the social awkwardness (like eye contact).
+Unlike conventional messaging apps, **Jaw** only works with other **Jaw** users in your immediate proximity.

 ## Requirements